sfigg/commercialization-public/docset/manufacture/desktop/add-language-packs-to-windows.md

 3.  **Known issue**: If you've removed the English language pack, in Windows 10 Build 10240, you'll need to boot the image into audit mode, and use the command: `sfc.exe /scannow /verify` to repair issues with Windows 32-bit apps.
 For an example of how to do this with a script, see [Lab 2a: Answer files: Update settings and run scripts](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md).

-**Do not reinstall inbox Windows Universal apps **

-Note, in previous releases, it was required to re-install the inbox apps.
+**Reinstall apps (required whenever adding languages)**

-In Windows 10, version 1607, this is no longer required.
-If you do try to add these with DISM commands, those commands may fail because there's no longer anything to update.
+Note:  In Windows 10, version 1607, it is no longer necessary to remove inbox apps.
+If you do try to do this, the DISM command may fail.

+1. Re-install the apps.
+The following example shows you how to reinstall the Get Started inbox app.
+Repeat these steps for each of the inbox apps (with the exception of AppConnector) by substituting the appropriate package.

+    ``` syntax
+    Dism /Image:"c:\mount\windows" /Add-ProvisionedAppxPackage /packagepath:<path to appxbundle>\2b362ab83144485d9e9629ad2889a680.appxbundle /licensepath:<path to license file> \2b362ab83144485d9e9629ad2889a680_License1.xml
+    ```

-**Do reinstall any Windows desktop apps that you've added to the image** You'll often need to reinstall these, as they often include language-specific files that are chosen at installation.
+2. Windows desktop applications: You'll often need to reinstall these too, as they often include language-specific files that are chosen at installation.
 You won't be able to update these using offline servicing; instead you'll need to recapture the image or create a separate provisioning package for the Windows desktop application.

 **For installations managed by Windows Setup or distribution shares, update the language list**